opentap/opentap/doc/Developer Guide/Test Step/Readme.md

 ## Artifacts

 Artifacts are another kind of results, originating from test steps or result listeners.
-Artifacts are files or named streams that can get processed by other result listeners (artifact listeners).
+Artifacts are files or named streams that can be processed by other result listeners (artifact listeners).
-This presents an opportunity to do more high-level things with the artifacts, such as telling the user about them, uploading them to the cloud or combining them into new.
+This presents an opportunity to do more high-level things with the artifacts, such as telling the user about them, uploading them to the cloud or combining them into more high-level artifacts.

 Artifacts can for example be:
 - A log file.